satyamverve/Task-Management-FastAPI/Readme.md

+# Dependings to run this application
+- Create a virtual environment
+- Install the requirements.txt file
+- COMMAND: `pip install -r requirements.txt`

-# Command run the FastAPI application
+# Command to run the FastAPI application
 - `uvicorn main:app --reload`
 ## Command to run and access the fastapi application from others system (IP):
 - `uvicorn main:app --host 0.0.0.0 --port 8000 --reload`